1860 Pittsburgh Directory Alfred

 that would have to be paid on loans or a mortgage.
 At the same time not a few

-encouraged to build, costly congregational edifices of various kinds, which
+to build, costly congregational edifices of various kinds, which had, before

-had, before the debt on them was finally liquidated, to pay as much if not more
+the debt on them was finally liquidated, to pay as much if not more in interest

-was to keep down his debt, was the very one who was persecuted for not managing
+down his debt, was the very one who was persecuted for not managing things

-things better; and had his accounts even called in question, though nothing was
+better; and had his accounts even called in question, though nothing was ever

-ever proven against him.
-So far was this carried that he made a successful
+proven against him.
+So far was this carried that he made a successful appeal to

-appeal to the higher ecclesiastical tribunals.
-Had he been possessed of the
+the higher ecclesiastical tribunals.
+Had he been possessed of the qualities of

-qualities of another priest whom the bishop encountered about the same time, as
+another priest whom the bishop encountered about the same time, as will appear

 It may be as well